A movie gains interest when we know it is based on true events. And when there is also a book behind it, that book becomes essential.

 Chris Gardner, 2006

 Captain Phillips.
-The 2013 movie compared to the 2010 book, A Captain's Duty
+Poster of the 2013 movie and cover of the 2010 book, A Captain's Duty

 VS3